Observed situation in France for the week 19 of the year 2025, from 05/05/2025 to 05/11/2025 :

 Data from the Sentinelles network are integrated into the overall national COVID-19 surveillance coordinated by “Santé publique France”.
 For more information, you can consult the weekly COVID-19 and influenza newsletters from “Santé publique France”

-At the same time, the Sentinelles network is leading studies and research works on the COVID-19 presented in the “COVID-19” section of this website.
+At the same time, the Sentinelles network is carrying out studies and research on Covid-19, which are presented in the “Covid-19” section of this website.